chandan0531/Payment-wallet-Application/README.md

 2. User can get all bills details.

 - #### Cashback features
-1. User can get the cashback whenwvr they pay the bills.
+1. User can get the cashback whenever they pay the bills.

 - #### Transaction features
 1. User can seen the transaction details with date wise.